fgouteroux/acme-manager/README.md

 If the leader instance goes down, another one will be elected and will start to manage certificates.

-Peers are watching the kv store key for changes and deploy/remove local certificates.

 ### Env File

 Acme Manager load environment variables from .env file.
 It's use to configure the dns challenge as lego library need it.

 ### Config file

-Local certificate deployment are controlled by `certificate_deploy` in common block.

-It is also possible to execute a custom command once certificate have been generated/revoked wih `cmd_enabled`.

 Any valid acme issuers could be added in issuer block.